EU frustrated with UK's Brexit dithering

 The prime minister insisted on a common approach to security challenges and warned that the EU's handling of negotiations was not allowing the UK to continue to play a major role in Europe's security.

-She maintained that the EU needed to allow a new, innovative construction for the post-Brexit relationship and not only let the UK choose from different scenarios the EU had already developed with other third countries.
+She maintained that the EU needed to allow a new, innovative construction for the post-Brexit relationship, and not only let the UK choose from different scenarios the EU had previously developed with other third countries.

-May also assured the 27 other leaders that she wanted to accelerate talks.
+May also reassured the 27 other leaders that she wanted to accelerate talks.

-She said that an upcoming "white paper" on committing the UK to stay close to the EU's customs union and the single market with regards to goods will be a substantial text, a source said.
+She said that an upcoming government "white paper" on committing the UK to stay close to the EU's customs union and the single market with regards to goods will be a substantial text, a source said.

+"On Brexit I've been stressing that we want a deal that's going to work for the UK and for our European partners and that if we work together we can support each other's prosperity and security," May said upon leaving the talks at around 5AM.

 Irish conundrum